Our Verdict

 Comgrow Creality K1 Max Wins

 Bottom Line: Comgrow Creality K1 Max is the better choice.
-It boasts a massive 300x300x300mm build volume and 600mm/s print speed with auto-leveling.
+It offers a massively larger build volume of 299.

 Key Differences